nosilver4u/ewwwio-silo/README.md

 ### Can I resize my images with this plugin?

-Not yet, but it's on my radar.
+Not yet, but it's on the wishlist.
 [The WordPress plugin can though](https://ewww.io).

 ### Can I lower the compression setting for JPGs to save more space?

-The lossy optimization using the EWWW IO Cloud service will determine the ideal quality setting and save even more space.
-You cannot manually set the quality with this plugin, if you want more compression, you should REALLY try EWWW IO Cloud at https://ewww.io/plans/.
+The lossy optimization using the EWWW IO Compress API service will determine the ideal quality setting and save even more space.
+You cannot manually set the quality with this plugin, if you want more compression, you should REALLY try EWWW IO premium at https://ewww.io/plans/.

 ### I want to know more about image optimization, and why you chose these options/tools.